-Mark van Hagen1

-Menno de Bruyn1 Danique Ton^{1,2} Valerie Severens1 Dorine Duives2 Niels van Oort2
+Mark van Hagen1 Menno de Bruyn1 Danique Ton^{1,2} Valerie Severens1 Dorine Duives2 Niels van Oort2

-Abstract: The pandemic had (and still has) an obvious impact on public transport (use).
-To gain insights into passenger behaviour during and after the pandemic, a longitudinal survey is organised with the goal to capture behaviour, attitudes and intentions related to train usage.
-Four surveys were held between April and December 2020, involving 23,000-47,000 passengers each.
-The results provide valuable, quantitative insights that help to recover and rethink public transport after the pandemic, for instance by adjusted planning, design and operations.
-Findings show that 30% of the passengers want to avoid the peak hour after Covid and 72% will telework more often, saving multiple trips per week.
-The most popular days for teleworking will be Friday and Wednesday.
-Related future research directions are for instance developing more flexible and demand-driven schedules and services.
+Abstract: The pandemic had (and still has) a clear impact on public transport (use).
+In order to gain insight into passenger behaviour during and after the pandemic, NS and Delft University of Technology are conducting a longitudinal study with the aim of mapping behaviour, attitudes and intentions regarding train use.
+Between April 2020 and April 2021, five surveys were held, each with 23,000-47,000 travellers taking part.
+The results provide valuable, quantitative insights that will help in the recovery and possible redesign of public transport after the pandemic, for example by adjusting the timetable and/or operation.